cis-famu/oer-assignment-group-4-1/Chapter-4.md

 ### Review Questions

+What are nested control structures?

+How are nested control structures executed?

+What kind of loops usually are on the outside of these control structures?

+What kinds of loops can be on the inside of nested control structures?

+How many loops can be contained within the outer loop?

 ## Avoiding Bugs by Avoiding Patches
 Software Patch: a piece of code written on top of another piece of code that is intended to fix a bug in the original code
 <br>